oneapi-src/level-zero-spec/scripts/core/PROG.rst

 The group size for a kernel can be set using ::${x}KernelSetGroupSize.
 If a group size is not set prior to appending a kernel into a command list then a default will be chosen.
-The group size can updated over a series of append operations.
+The group size can be updated over a series of append operations.
 The driver will copy the group size information when appending the kernel into the command list.

 .. code:: c